Governor Appoints Steve Hicks to Michigan Tech Board of Trustees

 Hicks is president and CEO of J.M.
 Longyear LLC, a natural resources company.
 He also is vice chairman of Minnesota Steel.

-“We couldn’t be more pleased that Steve Hicks has agreed to join our Board of Control,” said Michigan Tech President Glenn D. Mroz.
+“We couldn’t be more pleased that Steve Hicks has agreed to join our Board of Trustees,” said Michigan Tech President Glenn D. Mroz.
 “His love for the University and his experience in Michigan business makes a winning combination.”

 An alumnus of Michigan Tech, Hicks graduated in 1983 with a Bachelor of Science in Business Administration.
 He has served on Michigan Tech’s School of Forest Resources and Environmental Science Advisory Board, and he brings more than 20 years of experience in businesses focused on natural resources.